um-grex/grex-docs/content/english/software/using-modules.md

 # Nothing.
 {{< /highlight >}}

-How do we know there is a _minimap2_ module, and it is the software/version we need?
+How do we know if there is a _minimap2_ module, and it is the software/version we need?

 There is a command _module avail_ that shows modules currently available to load, and commands _module whatis_ and _module help_ to (hopefully) provide a useful description of a given module file.